 We use Methylcobalamin and Hydroxocobalamin which are the superior, most bioactive forms of injectable Vitamin B12.

-B12 LOVE offers a range of bioavailable nutrients that can help support modern day lifestyles, including:
+B12 LOVE offers a vast range of bioavailable nutrients that can help support modern day lifestyles, including:

 - Vitamin C (IV only)